epeets/MODxValetDriver/README.md

 The driver was based on the Valet Wordpress driver by [Adam Wathan](https://github.com/adamwathan)

 To use - clone the repo, and after installing Valet, copy the driver file to ~/.valet/Drivers.
 No configuration needed.

+Fastest way to get a site up and running:

+1. Create a directory, cd in and valet link
+2. Gitify install:modx
+3. Log into the manager at directory.dev/manager